Recently, I stumbled across a YouTube video of people exploring Ted Bundy’s “haunted cave” in Emigration Canyon.

 The “murder cave” in question is actually just an old cellar.
 Apparently, the house that it was once attached to no longer exists.

-As the group was walking towards this cellar, one of them explained that Bundy had brought all of his Utah victims back to this location so that he could torture them.
+As the group walked towards this cellar, one of them claimed that Bundy had brought all of his Utah victims back to this location so that he could torture them.

 The video in question had over one million views.